climate-ai/truebranch/README.md

 2. Tif to png transformation
 3. Training and Testing Model
 4. Visualisation of test embeddings with Diagrams
-5. MRS and COS Similarity Classifier
+5. MRS and COS Similarity Classifier (for a feature extraction baseline and our model)
-6. RF, MLP, LR Classifier
+6. RF, MLP, LR Classifier (for a feature extraction baseline and our model)

 ## Requiremens:
 This project was built with a virtual environment, using conda.
 The requirements.txt lists all needed packages.